sg-crest A Singapore Government Agency Website

 2. Address any counter-offers

-Employers would generally try and hold on to good people than start to hire all over again, so you might expect a counter-offer.
+Employers would generally try and hold on to good people and then start to hire all over again, so you might expect a counter-offer.
 This could include more money, better benefits, a new job role, or even a transfer to a different role or division.

 A counter-offer is flattering, and a sign that you are valued.
 At the same time, however, always remember that your response needs to be a careful business decision, not just an initial emotional reaction.
 Research shows that many people who accept a counter-offer go on to leave quite soon after, so ask yourself: